-Before installing detectors, please thoroughly read NEMA Guide for Proper Use of Smoke Detectors in I Applications, which provides detailed information on de tor spacing, placement, zoning, wiring, and special a cations.
-Copies of this manual are available from NE (National Electrical Manufacturers Association, 210 Street NW, Washington, DC 20037).
-NFPA Standards 72 90A should also be referenced for detailed information
+Before installing detectors, please thoroughly read the NEMA Guide for Proper Use of Smoke Detectors in Duct Applications, which provides detailed information on detector spacing, placement, zoning, wiring, and special applications.
+Copies of this manual are available from NEMA (National Electrical Manufacturers Association, 2101 L Street NW, Washington, DC 20037).
+NFPA Standards 72 and 90A should also be referenced for detailed information.

-NOTICE: This manual shall be left with the owner/use this equipment.
+NOTICE: This manual shall be left with the owner/user of this equipment.

-IMPORTANT: This detector must be tested and maintain regularly following NFPA 72 requirements.
-The deter should be cleaned at least once a year.
+IMPORTANT: This detector must be tested and maintained regularly following NFPA 72 requirements.
+The detector should be cleaned at least once a year.